Navigating Your User Research Career

 • behavioural and cognitive psychology

 Anything that’s people-centred will give you a good grounding, like customer support and human resources.
 What about other educational pathways?
-You could consider studying mathematics-based courses like statistics, which can give you a wealth of information to use in a UX research career.
+You could consider studying mathematics-based courses like statistics, which can give you a wealth of information to use in a UX research career ladder.
 Why?
 Well, while behavioural sciences and psychology allow you to understand human behaviour and how users might interact with a product, studying statistics means you get to look at raw data and numbers – learning how to analyse and extrapolate them.

 Growing as a UX professional